 And some days, I don’t do any of that, which is totally fine.
 I’ve learned to maximize my time, figure out my most efficient rhythms and give myself a ton of grace for the days where I can’t keep up.

 I’m quicker to identify what I do and don’t care about.

 I’m going to let you in on a secret: the first time around, I ultimately felt like myself at some point.
 The mom version of myself, but myself nonetheless.
 I hustled hard, held onto my creative priorities, enjoyed date nights with my spouse, worked out regularly, traveled solo, and snagged a career promotion.
 My to-do list got marked off every day.
 I ate vegetables.
 I responded to texts and emails within 24 hours.
 And I always had clean underwear, you know?

 Fast-forward to now.
 I just straight up don’t have the energy for all of those things, at least not in the same week.
-My priorities, and my standards, have changed — and I own that fact completely.
+My priorities, and my standards, have changed—and I own that fact completely.
 I used to raise an eyebrow at the mama in the store wearing stained pajama pants without a shred of makeup on, calmly ignoring the screaming kid laying in the middle of the aisle behind her.
 These days, I bow down.
-I see you, mom who doesn’t give a f*ck, and I salute you.
+I see you and I salute you.

 Because I know parenting, no matter how many kids you have, is actually all about identifying what you care about and what you don’t.
 I care about eating one green thing a day, exercising in 15-minute increments, drinking a beer with my husband before we rally for bedtime, and staying connected with my closest friends and sisters.
 I don’t care about birthday party favors, spotless floors, or perfectly folded laundry.
 I care way less about what people think of me, and much more about what’s best for myself, my marriage, my kids, and my family unit.